behnamasadi/software_quality_assurance/README.md

 ```

 ## Delegating Calls
 Sometimes the behavior of the mock classes might differ from the real objects.
-This could be intentional i.e for simulating an error such that you can test the error handling code.
+This could be intentional i.e. for simulating an error such that you can test the error handling code.
 If your mocks have different behaviors than the real objects by mistake, you could end up with code that passes the tests but fails in production.
 Imagine you have the following interface:

 ```cpp
 class Foo